Rare ‘MoMo’ twins born in Kansas

-OVERLAND PARK, Kan. — A Lawrence, Kansas family hit the genetic jackpot, and now this rare pair of twins are going home together soon.
+OVERLAND PARK, Kan.
+(WDAF) – A family in Lawrence, Kansas hit the genetic jackpot, and now this rare set of twins is going home.

-Wyleigh and Winnie McLaughlin were born Nov.
-30 to parents Alijah and Justin McLaughlin at Overland Park Regional Medical Center.
+Wyleigh and Winnie McLaughlin were born on Nov.
+30 to parents Alijah and Justin McLaughlin at Overland Park Regional Medical Center in Overland Park, southwest of Kansas City.

+MoMo twins make up roughly 1 percent of identical twins and less than 0.1 percent of all pregnancies, according to the Columbia University Department of Obstetrics and Gynecology.

-“It means they share a placenta and share a sac and that is a very rare type of pregnancy,” said Dr. Thomas Lancaster, neonatologist at Overland Park Regional Medical Center.
+“It means they share a placenta and share [an amniotic] sac and that is a very rare type of pregnancy,” said Dr. Thomas Lancaster, a neonatologist at Overland Park Regional Medical Center.

 “Once she got to about 30 weeks there was a concern that maybe one of the cords was getting a knot in it and so that’s when she decided to have her babies a little more than two months ago,” he said.

-The twins went to the NICU for additional care.
+The twin girls went to the NICU for additional care.
 Winnie was released on Jan.
-14 and Wylie will be going home in a few days.
+14 and Wyleigh was expected to go home a few days later.

 Alijah says the family is looking forward to all being together and for the girls to meet their big brother, Weston.

-“Getting them back together, it was a big relief,” she said.
+“Getting them back together, it was a big relief,” she told Nexstar’s WDAF.
 “Just to see them like this, they probably missed each other.”